planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 Another way of editing your data is to export it using a mapping.
 Let's see how to do it.

-Create a file named ``mapping.json`` in your GeoGit repository folder, with the following content:
+Create a file named ``mapping.json`` in your GeoGig repository folder, with the following content:

 ::